josephlimtech/linkedin-profile-scraper-api/README.md

 ```

 ### About using the session cookie
 This script uses the session cookie of a succesfull login into LinkedIn, instead of an e-mail and password to set you logged in.
-I did this because LinkedIn has security measures by blocking login requests from unknown locations or requireing you to fill in Captcha's upon login.
+I did this because LinkedIn has security measures by blocking login requests from unknown locations or requiring you to fill in Captcha's upon login.
 So, if you run this from a server and try to login with an e-mail address and password, your login could be blocked.
 By using a known session, we prevent this from happening and allows you to use this scraper on any server on any location.

 So, using a session cookie is the most reliable way that I currently know.